The therapeutic power of Myth

 Using Myths to Navigate Life’s Changes

 Myths are especially helpful when clients are going through big life changes.
 A young person stepping into adulthood, for example, might find guidance in a myth about bravery or self-discovery.
-The myth of Psyche and Eros offers incredible insights for those navigating relationships or personal growth.
+Once again, we meet the myth of Psyche and Eros because it offers incredible insights for those navigating relationships or personal growth.

 The story of Psyche is all about transformation—the move from maidenhood to womanhood, from dependence to independence.
 Psyche faces four impossible tasks, each symbolizing inner work: confronting fears, embracing vulnerability, and trusting the process.
 This myth shows us that growth often requires us to face the shadow side of ourselves and emerge more whole.